 Some people report having an OBE while under the influence of anesthesia.

-OBEs might also be induced, intentionally or accidentally, by:
+OBEs might be able to be induced, intentionally or accidentally, by:

 However, OBEs and dissociation in general can cause lingering feelings of emotional distress.